Celarity Blog • Updated Feb 1, 2023

 - Set your profile as “Open To Work” so that recruiters and hiring managers can easily find you

 We also recommend letting your network know that you are open to work.
 You may be surprised at the connections that can arise solely from your network!

 Don’t Burn Bridges

-You organized your finances, took some time for yourself, and strategized your job search.
+You organized your thoughts, took some time for yourself, and strategized your job search.
 Now it’s time to start applying!
 Remember to take your time with each application, fine-tuning it to be cohesive with what the job description says.

-Not sure where to start?
-Try LinkedIn and/or Glassdoor, where you can see how companies are rated by their employees.
 No employee wants to experience a layoff, but the sooner you pick yourself back up and start being proactive, the faster you’ll be on the path toward success.

 If you would like support in finding your next role, Celarity is here to help.
 Please contact us today to be connected with one of our expert recruiters or check out our regularly updated Job Opportunities page here!